AndrewMendezData/AndrewMendezData.GitHub.io/project_hospitalsql.md

 ### Objectives
 *I am assisting some hospital administrators in answers the following questions:*
 <ol>
-  1. What is the distribution of time spent in the hospital?
+  1. What is the distribution of time spent in the hospital?<br>
-  2. Is there a relationship between the number of procedures a patient has and how long they stay in the hospital?
+  2. Is there a relationship between the number of procedures a patient has and how long they stay in the hospital?<br>
-  3. What medical specialties are doing the most number of procedures on average?
+  3. What medical specialties are doing the most number of procedures on average?<br>
-  4. Is the hospital treating patients of different races differently, specifically with the number of lab procedures done?
+  4. Is the hospital treating patients of different races differently, specifically with the number of lab procedures done?<br>
   5. The Hospital Administrators wanted to highlight some of the biggest success stories of the hospital.
-They are looking for instances where patients came into the hospital with an emergency (admission_type_id of 1) but stayed less than the average time in the hospital.
+They are looking for instances where patients came into the hospital with an emergency (admission_type_id of 1) but stayed less than the average time in the hospital.<br>
   6. A written summary for the top 50 patients in procedures and total medications.
 </ol>